 Parkinson ’s Disease may be caused by genetic factors, toxins, and/or free radicals; the debate continues over the possible contributing causes of Parkinson’s disease.
 Traditional Chinese medical (TCM) theory has its own way of delineating this progressive degenerative disease and is effective at addressing symptoms of Parkinson's and slowing declining health and mobility.
 This is considered a complicated, chronic health disorder.
-For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and tonic herbal therapy for the best outcomes.
+For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.

 - Apply the Wood Element Acupressure Stick to Acupressure Point Gallbladder 34